 Lazy Days, Falling Asleep, Stuck in School, Dreaming

-Mr. Jalle in front is talking about history and politics and why we are where we are.
-But he can’t explain why I am where I am.
-I think sometimes about climbing the trees outside, climbing to the very top, then jumping off with my arms outstretched because I think I can fly.
+My eyelids grow heavy.
+I don’t want to be here.
+I don’t want to stay sitting at this desk in the beige classroom of a beige school that smells like old wood and chalk and the dust on the shelves.
+I don’t want to listen to Mr. Jalle in front talking about history and politics and why we are where we are.
+He can’t explain why I am where I am.
+I think sometimes about climbing the trees outside, climbing to the very top, then jumping off with my arms outstretched.

-“You’re blind,” the voice in my head tells me.
+“You’re blind,” the fish say to me.

 Mr. Jalle’s voice up front is like a hum, steady, like low-fi bass reverberating in my ears.
 I can’t hear anything he says.
 I’m listening.
 But I don’t hear anything except for the sound in my head.
 Chatter, like radio static, noise.
 The bass low and steady in my ears.